larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 In the next step, we need to retrieve all the interactions between the nodes that were not in the same disease network since those are not yet included in the network.
 To do so, we first remove all edges by choosing **Apps → STRING → Change confidence or type** from the Cytoscape menu.
 In the dialog, we set the **Confidence cutoff** to **1.0** and press **OK**.
 Then, we open the same dialog again, change the **Confidence cutoff** back to **0.7** and press *OK*.
 In this way, we make sure that all interactions above the confidence cutoff between **all** proteins in the current network are retrieved.
 Note that if you get an error while setting the confidence to 0.7, you can avoid it by switching to another network in the **Network** panel, and then back to the **Merged Network** before changing the confidence.

 _How many edges do we have now in the merged network?
-Why did the number of edges increase and the proteins from the previous question now connected?_
+Can you think of a reason for why the number of edges increased?
+Are the proteins you selected from different disease now connected?_

 To better see the nodes and their names, make sure the graphics details are enabled (**View → Always Show Graphics Details**) and to improve the layout of the merged network, go to **Layout → Apply Preferred Layout** and then to **Layout → yFiles Remove Overlaps** (skip the last step if the menu item is not visible on your screen due to screen size or resolution).